 An onset before the age of 30 usually results in frequent, severe episodes.
 Psychosis is more common in this group and symptoms tend to linger between episodes.
 An onset after the age of 40 has a better prognosis.
 Generally, short episodes, late onset, the absence of other medical or psychiatric conditions, and early treatment have a better prognosis.

 Most people are symptom free for months or even years between episodes of depression and mania.
 Approximately 25% of people never fully recover from an episode.
-Nearly 33% of people have great difficulty functioning at work and in social settings.
+Nearly 33 percent of people have great difficulty functioning at work and in social settings.

 People with bipolar II disorder experience major depressive episodes that alternate with hypomania (milder manic episodes).
 During hypomanic episodes, patients may become more productive or noticeably goal driven, but their ability to function well in their normal daily activities is not impaired.

-About 10% of people who experience hypomanic episodes eventually have manic episodes.
+About 10 percent of people who experience hypomanic episodes eventually have manic episodes.

 Incidence & Prevalence of Bipolar Disorder

 According to the National Institute of Mental Health, bipolar disorder affects more than 5.7 million adults in the United States each year.
 Approximately 3 percent of people in the United States are affected.
 The age of onset is usually the late teens or early 20s and there is a history of depression in most cases.